How Many Systems Can You Use Adobe Products (CC, CS6) On?

-And new for 2013: all Creative Cloud subscribers now have access to download and use previous major releases such as CS6 – instead of or in addition to the new CC version – together on the same machines.
+And new since 2013: all Creative Cloud subscribers now have access to download and use previous major releases such as CS6 – instead of or in addition to the new CC version – together on the same machines.

 So there’s your answer for most current Adobe software, although we recommend confirming the terms for your particular product or suite because the license agreements are somewhat different for each package (including the Creative Cloud, Creative Suite, Acrobat, Lightroom, Elements, etc.) and version (CC, CS6, CS5.5, CS5, CS4, CS3).